-The Christen Skaer Animal Response Volunteer Leadership Award
+The Kansas State Animal Response Team Volunteer Leadership Award

-Awarded annually in recognition of the animal response team volunteer who has shown outstanding achievement, commitment, leadership and education in preparing people and their pets for a disaster, tireless dedication to strengthening animal response teams in Kansas, and/or their dedication responding after a disaster.”
+Started in 2015 by KSSART founder, Dr Christen Skaer, this award annually recognizes the animal response team volunteer who has shown outstanding achievement, commitment, leadership and education in preparing people and their pets for a disaster, tireless dedication to strengthening animal response teams in Kansas, and/or their dedication responding after a disaster.”

 This award has been developed to inspire others to not only meet the challenge of being prepared themselves, but to educate others in their community to do the same.
 Educating your community or responding in a time of crisis can save lives and help everyone more quickly return to a normal life.
 Whether a natural or man made disaster, the number one reason people refuse to evacuate their homes during an emergency is that they do not want to leave their pet behind.
 Pets with a plan can save lives!